 For starters, you avoid the allergen.
 Knowing what to avoid means that you can make the lifestyle changes necessary to prevent uncomfortable or life-threatening reactions.

-Depending on the severity, your child’s healthcare provider might prescribe one of several medications to relieve his symptoms.
+Depending on the severity, your child’s healthcare provider might prescribe one of several medications to relieve their symptoms.
 It’s also possible that an allergen may be unavoidable, in which case your allergist might prescribe allergy shots.
 These are shots that contain a small amount of the affecting allergen, which when administered over time can reduce the body’s negative reaction to it.

 Food allergies can present problems for a lot of people, but identifying allergies is the first step to managing them, and staying safe.